dalb8/my-fdroiddata/README.md

 has the file too and uses the same mode so I can track their current version instead of checking it myself.

+The aim is to keep builds that work on Android 2.3.
+Most of the builds here are only done for armeabi-v7a though the APP\_ABI flag can be removed in order to build for all architectures.

 &mdash; Dave Black